The Practice (PCK) of Teaching Mathematics (9888.2)

 The 2nd edition of the main text, Teaching Mathematics: Foundations to Middle Years, is available as a stand alone text and via the library in both hard copy and digital versions.

-Readings will be indicated for both the 3rd and 2nd editions of the text.
+Readings will be indicated only for the 3rd edition of the text.

 Additional material will be made available through the Canvas site.